 'May I have the pleasure of your hand in the dance, mademoiselle?'

 1515 - Dressed in wine-coloured satin, with her dark hair worn loose, a young Anne Boleyn attends a great ball at the French court.
 The palace is exquisitely decorated for the occasion, and the hall is full with lords and ladies - the dancing has begun.
 Anne adores watching the game of courtly love play out before her eyes, though she is not expecting to be thrown into it herself.
 But moments later, a charming young man named Philippe du Moulin approaches to ask for her hand in the dance.
 And before she can resist, so begins Anne's first lesson in love.

-Includes the first chapters of Anne Boleyn: A King's Obsession and Jane Seymour: The Haunted Queen, the third novel in the Six Tudor Queens series.
+Includes the first chapters of Anne Boleyn: A King's Obsession and Jane Seymour: The Haunted Queen.

 SIX TUDOR QUEENS.
 SIX NOVELS.
 SIX YEARS.